alexanderhxs/CrashPredictionExtension/README.md

 ### Prediction Mode/Setting

-The atlas-benchmark employs the following metrics and notebock interfaces to use the different models and evaluate the predictions.
+The atlas-benchmark employs the following metrics and notebook interfaces to use the different models and evaluate the predictions.

 **Evaluation Metrics:**
 The accuracy of predictions is assessed using standard metrics: